mira97ali/alx-system_engineering-devops/0x01-shell_permissions/README.md

 created a file 2-groups

 Wrote a script that prints all the groups the current user is part of using the command "groups"

+# 3. New owner

+created a file 3-new_owner

+Wrote a script that changes the owner of the file hello to the user betty using the command "chown"